holidaycheck/gemini-ci-gui/README.md

 CI GUI for [Gemini](https://gemini-testing.github.io/).

 The `gemini-ci-gui` is meant to work with an already existing test report.
-Most commonly the report will be created by a CI/CD pipeline, but `gemini-ci-gui` doesn’t really care about how the report is generated.

-Reports must be generated with the [`gemini-json-reporter` plugin](https://github.com/holidaycheck/gemini-json-reporter).
+Most commonly the report will be created by a CI/CD pipeline, but `gemini-ci-gui` doesn’t really care about how the report is generated, but must the format that is generated with the [`gemini-json-reporter` plugin](https://github.com/holidaycheck/gemini-json-reporter).

 Main features are: